 (AP) Green Mountain Coffee Roasters Inc. has picked a new CEO, Coca-Cola executive Brian Kelley, as the coffee company deals with slowing sales growth.

 Kelley, 51, will also become president and join the board, effective Dec.
 3.

-Green Mountain Coffee had said earlier this year that its current CEO, Lawrence Blanford, would retire by the end of 2013, or earlier if the company found a replacement for him.
-Blanford took over as the Waterbury, Vt., company's chief executive from its founder, Robert Stiller, in 2007.
+Green Mountain Coffee's current CEO, Lawrence Blanford, had said in February that he planned to retire.
+He took over as the Waterbury, Vt., company's chief executive from its founder, Robert Stiller, in 2007.

 Kelley had been on track to become president of Coca-Cola Refreshments, Coca-Cola Co.'s North America business unit, starting on Jan.
 1. He joined Coca-Cola in 2007 and has served as Coca Cola Refreshments' chief product supply officer since 2010.

 Shares added $3.37 to $30.70 before the market open Tuesday.